The Mad Genius Scholarship celebrates originality, creativity, and the courage to think differently — supporting the next generation of creators.

 Art

 Hello!
-I’m Reese Gilmore a graduate student at the University of Kansas in Lawrence Kansas.
+I’m Reese Gilmore a graduate student at the University of Kansas in Lawrence, Kansas.
 My hometown is Leawood, Kansas just outside of Kansas City.
 My major is Architecture I have my bachelors and am currently working towards my Masters in architecture.
-I want a career is design and architecture, but I hope I can continue to create and design in many different medias, bringing my love for textiles and fashion into my architectural career.
+I want a career in design and architecture, but I hope I can continue to create and design in many different media, bringing my love for textiles and fashion into my architectural career.
 I don’t want my creativity professional and personally to have any boundaries!

 WHAT’S NEXT?